Aayushow1912/CometChat-Project/README.md

 # 💬 Comet Chat

-**Comit Chat** is a real-time chat application built with **Kotlin** for Android.
-Designed with a clean UI and seamless UX, Comit Chat enables users to communicate instantly through text messages.
+**Comet Chat** is a real-time chat application built with **Kotlin** for Android.
+Designed with a clean UI and seamless UX, Comet Chat enables users to communicate instantly through text messages.
 It supports user authentication, message synchronization, and a smooth, responsive design tailored for mobile devices.

 ---